Looking for an honest review of the Osprey Porter 46 liter backpack?

 Well, I promise you won’t find a more experienced Osprey Porter 46 reviewer than me.

 I’ve taken this bag through the Amazon jungle, over the hills of Nepal, backpacking through Europe (4 times), through Mexico for six months, all around South America, and on a road trip in Tasmania.
 Ok you get the point: I travel full time and write a travel blog for a living, so I’ve put my Osprey porter through some serious testing!

 So how does the Porter backpack hold up?

 Read on my for my detailed review of the Osprey Porter 46 backpack: the good, the bad, and the ugly.
-Ok, it’s mostly just good because this is a truly awesome backpack!
+Ok, it’s mostly just good because this is a truly awesome bag!
 If you don’t believe me, go read the many awesome reviews of the Osprey Porter 46 over on Amazon’s site.

 Here’s the bottom line on the Osprey Porter 46: it’s a truly excellent all-around backpack for most types of travelers.
 It offers the versatility and functionality of a backpack but the style and ease of a porter bag or suitcase.
 I would highly recommend this backpack to almost every type of traveler except for hardcore hikers who need a little more serious backpack for handling the wilderness.